Events leading to the Falklands War: The US officially comes down on the side of the British

 Both Weinberger and Reagan were later awarded the British honour of Knight Commander of the Order of the British Empire (KBE).
 American critics of the US role claimed that, by failing to side with Argentina, the US violated its own Monroe Doctrine.

 In September 2001, the President of Mexico, Vicente Fox, cited the conflict as proof of the failure of the Inter-American Treaty of Reciprocal Assistance since the treaty provides for mutual defence.
 However, in this conflict, Argentina was the aggressor.

 Soviet non-involvement

 In general, the Soviet Union stayed aloof from the situation.
 Both NATO member UK and the proactively anti-Communist regime in Argentina at the time were enemies of the USSR.

 The USSR maintained a number of Antarctic bases, some not far from the area of conflict, such as Bellingshausen Station in the South Shetlands, an area claimed by both Argentina and the UK.
 The USSR had opened a new Antarctic base two years before — Russkaya Station — albeit on the other side of Antarctica.
 Warsaw Pact member Poland also operated the Henryk Arctowski base not far from Bellinghausen.
 In addition, the USSR had a number of fishing boats and "research vessels" in the region which were "multipurpose".

 Hugh Bicheno continues that after Argentina, the UK and the USA:

-"There was a fourth party involved — the Soviet electronic intelligence ships that maintained constant surveillance of the [British] task force.
-US goodwill did not extend to giving the Soviets insight into NSA eavesdropping capability, or a windfall mass of encrypted traffic for their super-computers to play with."